Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

+*Date: 6 December 2024*

+Today I solved a couple more problems related to unit vectors.
+Later on I will also need to take a notes on __typical notations used in linear algebra__.

+---

 *Date: 5 December 2024*

 Today, I spent a little time studying math.
 I learned about unit vectors, but I'll need to gather more information on the topic because later on during the exercises some aspects weren't entirely clear.
 I also learned about the parallelogram rule for vector addition.
 To make sure I don't forget to take notes, I'll leave a list here: